-Table 8 provides a quick reference of available commands.
+Table 8, provides a quick reference of available commands.
 This is followed by a written description of each command.
-For a more detailed description of commands and operations refer to the 256Mb or 512Mb SDRAM component data sheets.
+For a more detailed description of commands and operations, refer to 128Mb or 256Mb SDRAM component data sheet.

 Table 8: SDRAM Command and DQMB Operation Truth Table